Andy Shen

 Statistics PhD Student at UC Berkeley

-I am a fourth-year PhD Candidate in Statistics at UC Berkeley.
+I am a fourth year PhD Candidate in Statistics at UC Berkeley.
 I am advised by Haiyan Huang and Sam Pimentel, and I also work with Avi Feller.
 I graduated from UCLA in June 2021 with my B.S. in Statistics.

 My research is motivated by causal inference problems in health policy and medicine.
 I am interested in developing methods to help scientists make robust and transparent causal claims.
 I am also interested in solving data-driven problems using causal inference, machine learning, and survival analysis.
+My research is supported by the NSF Graduate Research Fellowship.

 Feel free to connect with me via email or LinkedIn.